Pytalovsky District: History

 Pytalovo (the alternative name of which was Novo-Dmitrovskoye) was known as a village in Vyshgorodok volost, Ostrovsky Uyezd, Pskov Governorate since the end of the 18th century.
 In the course of World War I, in February 1918 the German Army advances on Pskov and Petrograd capturing western part of Pskov Governorate until November when the Red Army retook it.

 In January 1920 the western part of Ostrovsky uyezd was attacked by advancing Latvian republican units and the frontline as of noon 1 February 1920 was stipulated as the border demarcation line between the Latvian Republic and Russian Soviet Federative Socialist Republic.

 According to the Treaty of Riga, signed on August 11, 1920, Russian SFR ceded Kachanovskaya, Tolkovskaya and Vyshgorodetskaya volosts (latter included Pytalovo) to Latvia.
 Annexed Pskovian municipalities were first merged into Ludza District of Latvia, but later with some northern-eastern Latvian municipalities (Balvi) separated into the newly established Abrene District.
 From 1925, Pytalovo was known as Jaunlatgale.
 In 1933, it was granted town status, and in 1938 renamed Abrene.
 In 1940, Latvia was occupied by Soviet Union, and the eastern part of Abrene District became a part of the Latvian Soviet Socialist Republic.
 Between August 1941 and August 1944, the area was occupied by German troops.
 After second Soviet occupation on January 16, 1945, the area that had been ceded to Latvia in 1920 was transferred from the Latvian Soviet Socialist Republic to Pskov Oblast, Abrene was renamed back to Pytalovo and Pytalovsky District with the administrative center in Pytalovo was created.
 In 1959, the district was abolished and split between Ostrovsky and Krasnogorodsky Districts; in 1965, it was re-established.
 After Latvia regained independence in 1991, it laid territorial claims on Pytalovsky District.
 In 2007, the treaty between Latvia and Russia recognized the existing border.

 Restricted access

 The part of the district along the state border is included into a border security zone, intended to protect the borders of Russia from unwanted activity.
 In order to visit the zone, a permit issued by the local Federal Security Service department is required.

 Economy

 Industry

 As of 2003, only two industrial enterprises survived in the district—a textile factory and a printing house.
 A milk factory and a flax production factory, previously the biggest enterprises in the district, were defunct.

 Agriculture

-The main specializations of agriculture in the district are meat, milk, and eggs production.
+The main specializations of agriculture in the district are meat, milk, and egg production.
 Agriculture in the district experiences a deep crisis, with salaries below the poverty line and the production on a sharp decline.